GwynHannay/google-photos-migrate/README.md

 > **Important Note:** The above script will _copy_ your takeout photos to the new "output" location (or "errors" location if they couldn't be processed).
 This next section will _replace_ the photos in the "output" location, so create a backup if you're worried about how this next bit might go.

-Edit the file [dupe-settings.yaml](dupe-settings.yaml) with the following:
+Edit the file [settings.yaml](settings.yaml) with the following:

-- *timezone_offset*: Offset for your timezone, e.g. mine is UTC+8 for Western Australia, so it would be '+8'.
+- *timezone*: Your timezone, e.g. Australia/Perth.
 - *google_location*: Filepath for your output directory from the previous step.
 - *working_location*: Filepath for the working directory (the copies directory you created in step 2).
 - *duplicate_locations*: List of filepaths where you have other copies of your pictures.